 The main index is the OMXC25 (or the OMX Copenhagen 25 index), which includes 24 listed companies (as two types of Stock for A.P.
 Møller - Mærsk is listed).
 Some companies have A and B stock with different voting rights, which may conflate market cap values slightly (however, this is only the very large companies).
 This is the only major stock index and indeed includes some rather small firms.
-Only 184 firms in total are listed on the OMX Copenhagen exchange1, so overall few firms are listed.
+Only 184 firms in total are listed on the OMX Copenhagen exchange, so overall few firms are listed.

-As mentioned above, the OMXC25 includes 24 corporations.
-The maximum market cap on 31 of December 2020 were 161.9 billion \$ (Novo Nordisk B), The minimum 1.57 billion US\$ (FLSmidth).
+As mentioned the OMXC25 includes 24 corporations.
+The maximum market cap on 31 of december 2020 were 161.9 billion \$ (Novo Nordisk B), The minimum 1.57 billion US\$ (FLSmidth).
 1st quartile: 32.5 billion US\$, median: 11.1 billion US\$, 3rd quartile 6.81 billion US\$.

-For all selected companies, we include the CEO and the Chairperson of the supervisory board (this also applies to the second criterion).
-One individual was Chairperson in two listed corporations, meaning that only 47 individuals were included under the first criterion.
+For all selected companies, we include the CEO and the Chairperson of the supervisory board, a total of 48 positions.
+One individual was Chairperson in two listed corporations, meaning that only 47 individuals were included under the criterion 1a.